admon84/d2r-multi-script/readme.md

 6. Rinse and repeat steps 3-5 as many times as needed

-If you did everything correctly, there will be a "Play" button instead of a "Playing Now" button when you log in to your other accounts.
+If you did everything correctly, the launch game button will show "Play" instead of "Playing Now" when you log in to your other accounts.

 ## Screenshots